simplystats/simplystats.github.io/_posts/2016-09-06-a-short-guide-for-phd-applicants.md

 ### Programming

-You will be using a computer to analyze data.
-So knowing some programming is a must these days.
+You will be using a computer to analyze data so knowing some programming is a must these days.
 At a minimum, take a basic programming class.
-Other computer science class will help especially if you go into an area dealing with large datasets.
+Other computer science classes will help especially if you go into an area dealing with large datasets.
 In hindsight, I wish I had taken classes on optimization and algorithm design.

 Know that learning to program and learning a computer language are different things.
 You need to learn to program.
 The choice of language is up for debate.
-If you only learn one, learn R. If you learn three learn R, Python and C++.
+If you only learn one, learn R. If you learn three, learn R, Python and C++.

 Knowing Linux/Unix is an advantage.
 If you have a Mac try to use the